mui/mui-x/docs/data/introduction/licensing/licensing.md

 TypeError: Cannot read properties of null (reading '1') at verifyLicense.
 :::

-To solve the issue, you can update MUI X to `v5.11.0` or later or contact the support to get a legacy license key.
+To solve the issue, you can update MUI X to `v5.11.0` or a later version or contact the support to get a legacy license key.